Congratulations, your new medical practice will be opening soon!

 Have you paused to consider what the road to HIPAA compliance will look like for your organization?
 How will your new business venture (and potential associates) handle sensitive, protected health information, and meet the regulations of the Healthcare Insurance Portability and Accountability Act (HIPAA)?
 These are key questions that will impact patient privacy and protection, not to mention your ability to practice – especially if an Office of Civil Rights (OCR) audit is in your future.

-Thankfully, there’s a guided program available to systematically prepare you for HIPAA, called HIPAA Guard, designed to walk you through each step of the process.
+Thankfully, there are resources available to systematically prepare you for HIPAA, designed to walk you through each step of the process.
 You can check that out here.
 In the meantime, we think it’s important to at least provide a “lay of the land,” to help you start off on the right foot.
 Here are 8 key “signposts” to follow that will guide you on your way to meeting HIPAA regulations:

 1. Before you start out, plan on hiring a dedicated, internal Compliance Officer/Security Manager.